bpucker/pbb-drylab/README.md

 ## Introduction

 All scripts are available in /grp/pbb/scripts.
 Additional tools can be found in /grp/pbb/tools.
-Each member is encouraged to have a folder in /grp/pbb/members to make scripts available to the group.
-Please make sure that no large files are shared through this group volumen, because the size is rather small.
-Dedicated project volumes should be used for the storage and exchange of larger files.

-Please do not use normal terminals for heavy computing.
-Only terminals on dedicated compute nodes should be used for this purpose.

 ## Scripts (developed by group)